 Brendan Groves is the Vice President of Regulatory & Policy Affairs at Skydio, the largest U.S. drone manufacturer and world leader in autonomous flight.
 Brendan works with customers, policy makers, and regulators in the U.S. and international markets to unlock safe and effective autonomous operations.
 Under his leadership, Skydio has advanced the industry by obtaining breakthrough waivers to fly beyond visual line of sight more efficiently than ever before.

-Brendan is an internationally recognized expert in technology policy and regulation, national security, and cybersecurity.
 Before joining Skydio, he held senior positions in the federal government, serving most recently as Associate Deputy Attorney General in the U.S. Department of Justice (DOJ).
-In that role, he managed DOJ’s national security policy portfolio and also developed, led and scaled DOJ’s drone program across the country.
-As a member of the FAA’s Executive Committee on UAS, Brendan played a leadership role in shaping the government’s approach to integrating drones into the national airspace.
+In that role, he managed DOJ’s national security policy portfolio and led and scaled DOJ’s drone program.
+As a member of the FAA’s Executive Committee on UAS, Brendan helped to shape the government’s approach to integrating drones into the national airspace.
 In 2017, he co-led one of three working groups on the FAA’s Aviation Rulemaking Committee on Remote Identification.
-In addition, he led the effort to counter the threat posed by malicious drones, spearheading the development and passage of pathbreaking Counter-UAS legislation.
+In addition, he played a central role in the effort to counter the threat posed by malicious drones, spearheading the development and passage of pathbreaking Counter-UAS legislation.
 Brendan also served as Special Counsel to the General Counsel of the National Security Agency.
 He began his career as an Air Force JAG Officer, where he worked with remotely piloted aircraft and deployed to Afghanistan with joint special operations forces.